VEERARAGAVAN7/Amstrong-by-c-program/README.md

 # Amstrong-by-c-program
-checking whether it is amstrong number or not
+Code for checking whether the give number is amstrong number or not.